 Step Three: Tequila

-For your Margarita, you’re going to want blanco tequila, and we really like 1800® Silver Tequilla.
+For your Margarita, you’re going to want blanco tequila.
 You’ll recognize this as the colorless variety you’ve taken shots of in bars.
 Why blanco?
 Because it’s crisp, clean, and refreshing, without the round, oaky flavors you get from reposado tequila (aged a minimum of two months) or anejo tequila (aged a minimum of one year).
 Those are great for different things.
-Now, add 2 ounces of 1800® Silver Tequila to your shaker.
+Now, add 2 ounces of tequila to your shaker.

 Step Four: Glassware Prep